-Commander-in-Chief: I believe that statement is correct, the Committee has I believe that statement but the Committee has not been discharged.
-The Encampment may do as it pleases with this Committee.
+Commander in-Chief: I believe that statement is correct, may do as it places with the end sharged.
+The Encampment may do as it pleases with this Committee

-Frank L. Shepard, of Illinois: Commander-in-Chief, I am embarrassed in not knowing the name of this Committee, technically.
-I move the name of this Committee, technically. nically.
-I move you that the Committee on Investigation of Membership Certificate that the Committee on Investigation of Membership Certificate be honorably discharged.
-Commander, to clear up the discharged to clear up the disposition of this matter, I desire to include in the same motion that the matter, I desire to include in the same motion that the proposal made by the DeFelice
+Frank I Illinois: Commander-in-Chief, I am embarrassed in not knowing the name of this Committee, tech-nically.
+I move that the name of this Committee, the of nically.
+I move you that the Committee on Investigation of Membership Certificate the Committee on Investigation of Membership Certificate be honorably discharged.
+Commander, to clear up the discount of include to clear u the disposition of this matter, I desire to include in the same motion that the this matter, I desire to include in the same motion that the proposal made by the DeFelice